cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/UniformDistr.rst

 .. java:constructor:: public UniformDistr(Range<Double> range)
    :outertype: UniformDistr

-   Creates new uniform pseudo random number generator that produces values between a given \ :java:ref:`Range`\ .
+   Creates a uniform Pseudo-Random Number Generator (RNG) that produces values between a given \ :java:ref:`Range`\ , using the current time as seed.

+   Internally, it relies on the \ :java:ref:`JDKRandomGenerator`\ , a wrapper for the \ :java:ref:`java.util.Random`\  class that doesn't have high-quality randomness properties but is very fast.

    :param range: the \ :java:ref:`Range`\  to generate random values in between

+   **See also:** :java:ref:`.UniformDistr(double,double,long,RandomGenerator)`

 UniformDistr
 ^^^^^^^^^^^^